sebastian9486/static-placeholder-website/README.md

 # static-placeholder-website
-Simple static website for AWS experiment served using an Nginx container inside Docker.
+Simple static website for AWS and Docker experiments served using an Nginx container inside Docker.
 The code for the site is contained in `index.html`, and the Nginx config is in `default.conf`.

 To build a Docker image from the Dockerfile: